Why One Metal Building Quote Is Higher Than Another (Shop, Storage & Investment Projects)

 Rather than separating the structure from the rest of the project, we defined key components such as concrete, erection, openings, and anchoring as part of the overall system.
 Each of those elements affects how the building performs and how the project progresses.

-When those pieces are not defined upfront, they do not go away.
+When those pieces are not defined and priced upfront, they do not go away.
 They are simply addressed later, often under time pressure and with less control over cost and outcome.

 Where the Difference Actually Shows Up